Eye health is a key part of a person’s overall health and quality of life.

-There is good news: an astonishing 90 percent of blindness can be prevented or cured.
-This is what is known as “avoidable blindness.”
-With your generous support, we can end avoidable blindness!
+There is good news: an astonishing 90 percent of vision loss can be prevented or cured.

 There are many other causes of avoidable blindness, including Onchocerciasis (River Blindness), Age-Related Macular Degeneration, and childhood blindness (such as vitamin A deficiency).